syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 ## Enable tooltip

 When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
-The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineTooltipSettings~Visible.html) property as **true** in [`SparklineTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineTooltipSettings.html).
+The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineTooltipSettings~Visible.html) property to **true** in [`SparklineTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineTooltipSettings.html).

 ```csharp
 <SfSparkline DataSource="ClimateData"